AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 -----------------------------------------------------------------------------------
 </br>

-### Q-Different between Proxy Pattern and Facade Pattern?
+### Q-Difference between Proxy Pattern and Facade Pattern?
 Although both the Proxy pattern and the Facade pattern provide a layer of abstraction between the client and an underlying system, they serve different purposes.

 The Facade pattern provides a simplified interface to a complex system, while the Proxy pattern provides a surrogate or placeholder for another object to control access to it.